Welcome to Bellevue Academy of Arts & Music!

-Bellevue Academy of Arts & Music is an official partner of the Royal Conservatory of Music, offering a globally-recognized curriculum right in Bellevue, Washington.
+Bellevue Academy of Arts & Music is an official partner of the Royal Conservatory of Music, offering a globally recognized curriculum in Bellevue, Washington, with a clear and structured path for student growth.

 PRESCHOOL YEARS